 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 William Lustig’s Maniac is one of the great, sleazy early slashers.
 There’s not a lot to it.
 It’s there to provide gory entertainment and make the viewer uncomfortable.
-It definitely succeeds on all counts.
+It definitely succeeds on both counts.
 It is a tough choice for a remake.
 But luckily, the people involved–including High Tension director Alexandre Aja–handled the project with care.
 The style is changed completely, but all the changes are in service of the story.
 The original is told through the perspective of titular maniac Frank Zito and spends a lot of time in his head.
 The reboot goes even further, telling the entire story through his POV.
 Elijah Wood is a surprising choice but ends up being the perfect person to carry on the role.

 Nosferatu is heralded as one of the best horror films of all time and maybe the very best of the classic silent era.
 And it is truly a classic, an adaptation of Dracula that had to change all the names of the characters and locations at the last second due to a licensing issue.
 It’s German Expressionism at its absolute best and may still contain the most terrifying vampire ever to appear on screen.
 Obviously, remaking it is a daunting task.
 But the 1979 film directed by Werner Herzog succeeds in the one area where the first failed.
 It is officially a Dracula adaptation with the names and locations intact.
 On top of that, it has its own unique, beautiful visual style and Klaus Kinski is incredibly creepy as the Count.